Stateful Behaviour

-In this section, we will discuss an optional tool provided by AlchemyBow.Core that helps you manage the state of your app / game.
+In this section, we will explore an optional tool provided by AlchemyBow.Core that helps you manage the state of your app or game.

 Introduction

-Before we get into the implementation, we will introduce you to what we consider the stateful behavior through a series of examples.
+Before we dive into the implementation, let’s introduce the concept of stateful behavior through a series of examples.

-First, imagine a simple PC game where the player can click the "Escape" button to toggle the pause menu.
+Imagine a simple PC game where the player can press the "Escape" button to toggle the pause menu.

-Obviously, the game can be in 2 states: the play state - where the player is playing, and the pause state - where the player does other things.
+In this case, the game can exist in two states: the play state, where the player is actively playing, and the pause state, where the player is interacting with the menu.

-It is easy to see that there are some relationships between these states - the play state can transition into the pause state and vice versa, but only when the player clicks the "Escape" button.
+It's clear that there are relationships between these states: the game can transition from play to pause, and vice versa, but only when the player clicks the "Escape" button.

 For the next part, let’s make two assumptions about the imaginary game:

-- The states are used to toggle the game modules, for example enable/disable the player avatar.
+- States are used to toggle game modules, for example, enabling or disabling the player avatar.

-- The game is very simple so it runs on one scene.
+- The game is very simple and runs on a single scene.

 - There is a main menu that covers the entire screen.

-Now, imagine that you launch this game.
+Now, imagine launching the game.
 The first thing you see is the main menu.
-If you click the play button, the actual game will start.
-Then, you can pause it and exit to the main menu.
-If you click the play button again, the game will start and won't be paused.
+When you click the play button, the actual game starts.
+Then, you can pause the game and exit to the main menu.
+If you click the play button again, the game will start, but it won’t be paused.

 Implementation

-The most important part are states.
-A state can be entered and exited.
-To create it, you need to implement the IState interface.
+The core component of stateful behavior is the state itself.
+A state can be entered and exited, and to create one, you need to implement the IState interface.
 For example, let's create the pause state:

 using AlchemyBow.Core.IoC;